Aetopia/Bedrockix/docs/Bedrockix.Minecraft.Game.md

 Launches Minecraft: Bedrock Edition.

-- Parameter: Specify `true` to wait for the game to initialized else `false` to not.
+- Parameter: Specify `true` to wait for the game to be initialized else `false` to not.

 - Returns: The process ID of the game.